 Exact measurements and amounts are specified in the recipe card at the bottom of this article.

 If you are looking for more no-bake sweet treats, try also this no-bake Easter egg cheesecake, coconut and chocolate bites, or these luxury chocolate barks.
-For simple and crowd-pleasing desserts, check out these puff pastry tarts with jam, traybake carrot cake, or cherry and almond Madeira cake.
+For simple and crowd-pleasing desserts, check out these puff pastry tarts with jam, traybake carrot cake, cherry and almond Madeira cake or semolina porridge.

 Panna cotta is a very simple pudding, however, here are several expert tips on how to achieve the best results each time: